SylvainGa/BatteryMonitor/README.md

 Data points are calculated using a background process running every 5 minutes when inactive and every minute while the Glance or main app is active.

+Explanation on how the projection works:
+On the real device, the Garmin's projection until discharged is two fold but for both, it's basically how long will the device last if it stays in that state, be it simply being at the watchface or being in an activity.
+That's why you might see a time to empty of 3 days when the device is idle and this goes down to 8 hours when you select an activity with GPS.

+In this App however, the projection until empty can be a simple ratio of the battery level at last charge over the time span since last charge or it can be a complex calculations using a linear least squares fit method to average all the recorded battery downtrends.
+This method gets more accurate as more data is gathered.
+Using the 2500 data entry and 5 minutes intervals, on my watch, it can capture up to 16 days of usage.
+Of course, if your activity usage is random, the accuracy of the projection will suffer.

 CAVEAT: Using swipe gestures in a widget is something problematic, more so on some devices.
 The experience in the simulator and the real device can be different, as it is for my Fenix 7S Pro.
 Your experience may differ.
 If you encounter issues, send me a email through the Contact Developper/App Support on ConnectIQ and I'll see what I can do.

 Like all my apps, they were done by me, for me and I'm sharing them with others for free.
 However,